Embed Spotter

 const spotterEmbed = new SpotterEmbed(container, {

-worksheetId: 'your-worksheet-id', // ID of the data source object to query data
+worksheetId: 'your-worksheet-id', // ID of the data source object (Model) to query data

 searchOptions: {

-searchQuery: 'Sales by year', // Optional: initial search query string to pass on load
+searchQuery: 'Sales by year', // Optional: initial search query string to populate on load

 },